equalitie/ouinet/README.md

 **Warning:** Ouinet is **not an anonymity tool**, information about your browsing can be seen by other participants in the network, as well as the fact that your application is seeding particular content.
-Running some components (like injector code) may turn your computer into an open web proxy, and other security or privacy-affecting issues might exist.
-Please keep this in mind when using this software and only assume reasonable risks.

 ## Request mechanisms